 Minimalistic

-This style is characterized by conscious avoidance of unnecessary - not to dispose of loved ones, but to question your own consumption.
-In a minimalist living room there are few, carefully selected pieces of furniture, which are mostly kept in neutral colors.
+The style is characterized by consciously avoiding unnecessary things to rethink your own consumption, not to throw away loved ones.
+In a simply furnished living room, there are only a few pieces of furniture that are mostly in neutral colors.
 Quality always goes through quantity.

 Country house